iltuoconsulenteit/DocCropper/README.md

 - Let you choose the branch to install (type `1` for `main` or `2` for the developer branch)
 - The default developer branch is `dgwo4q-codex/add-features-from-doccropper-project` but you can override it with the `DOCROPPER_DEV_BRANCH` environment variable
 - Start the tray icon which launches the server
+- Prompt to launch DocCropper immediately at the end of installation
 - Write a log to `%TEMP%\DocCropper_install.log` on Windows (or `/tmp/DocCropper_install.log` on Linux/macOS) while still showing prompts
 - By default they install to `%ProgramFiles%\DocCropper` on Windows,